19-saha/FreshAPI/README.md

 NOTE: `--data` or `-d` denotes the `curl` command used for passing data to the request body. `platform`, `product`, `bacteria` and `model` parameters were passed to the endpoint using “query strings”.
 The (`?`) appended to the URL indicates the start of the query string.
 In the query string, each parameter is concatenated with other parameters through the ampersand (`&`) symbol.
 ## **JSON file format specification**
+In the case of prediction of bacterial counts, data derived from an analytical platform such as MSI should contain the 18 mean values as features at the beginning of a JSON file.
+Similarly, for FTIR derived samples the file should contain wavelengths not more than 4000 nm.